PalisadoesFoundation/talawa-api/INSTALLATION.md

 2. `System native database approach:-` You can install mongodb natively on your system and create/connect to the database.
 Follow the setup guide on official [mongodb docs](https://www.mongodb.com/docs/manual/administration/install-community/) for your respective operating system.

 3. `Docker container approach:-` If you are fluent in working with docker you should use this approach.
 Docker is a great way to manage and run applications without natively installing anything on your system.
-With this you can set up a mongodb database inside a docker container and manage it as per your will.
+With this you can set up the mongodb database inside a docker container and manage it as per your will.
 Follow this [video tutorial](https://www.youtube.com/watch?v=uklyCSKQ1Po) to set up a mongodb docker container.

 <br/>